-Last year I started my 3Par 101 / beginners series with the post Meet Chunklet!, which went on to be one of the years most popular posts.
-Now that we are in the new year I wanted to proceed with the next part of the series.
+Previously I started my 3PAR 101 / beginners series with the post Meet Chunklet!, which has been one of the blogs most popular posts.
+Now it’s time to move on with the series.

 What are CPG’s

-Without further ado lets crack on with looking at the first building block we will need to put our 3Par to work, which is Common Provisioning Groups (CPG’s).
+Without further ado lets crack on with looking at the first building block we will need to put our 3PAR to work, which is Common Provisioning Groups (CPG’s).
 A CPG is a pool of logical disks that virtual volumes will draw their space from.
-For simplicity if you have worked with other storage vendors you can think of a CPG as a RAID pool or in EVA terminology a disk group.
+For simplicity if you have worked with other storage vendors you can think of a CPG as a RAID pool.
 However that is just to help to understand the concept, as a CPG also has many characteristics that make it different from a traditional RAID pool.

 We know that CPG’s are a pool of space and the smallest building block that makes up that space is a chunklet.
 CPG’s effectively filter which chunklets are selected and how they are arranged, which in turn means CPG’s define performance and availability levels.
 There are three levels of availability port, magazine and cage.
 Port is the lowest level and protects against a backend port failure, magazine protects against the failure of a drive magazine and cage protects against an entire disk shelf failure.